platformsh/platformsh-docs/src/frameworks/deploy-button.md

 (Note that is the URL of the Git repository as if you were cloning it, NOT the URL of the repository's home page on GitHub.)

-A new project will be created, initialized with whatever code is at the tip of the `master` branch of that repository.
+A new project will be created and then initialized with whatever code is at the tip of the `master` branch of that repository.
 This method will work for any publicly-visible Git repository, provided that it includes the necessary Platform.sh YAML configuration files.
 If those are missing the project will still initialize but fail to build.

 ## Defined Template